UNIVERSITY GOVERNANCE

 78%

-Employers who said TV graduates were prepared for their jobs.
+Employers who said TV graduates were "very" or "extremely" prepared for their jobs.

 State Partnerships